 Eukarya:

 The diversity of Eukarya is staggering, reflecting the complex evolutionary history of this domain.
-From the smallest single-celled protists to the largest whales, eukaryotes have evolved a remarkable array of adaptations that allow them to thrive in virtually every environment on Earth.
+Still, from the smallest single-celled protists to the largest whales, eukaryotes have evolved a remarkable array of adaptations that allow them to thrive in virtually every environment on Earth.
 Understanding the diversity and evolution of Eukarya is essential for comprehending the complexity of life and the interconnectedness of all living things.

 Trends and Latest Developments in Domain Classification